blakeembrey/code-problems/problems/skiing-in-singapore/README.md

 # Skiing in Singapore
-I came across this programming excercise from redmart that caught my interest.
+I came across this programming exercise from redmart that caught my interest.
 At the same time im in the midst of the harvard's cs50 course which i took through edx as a refresher.
-So I thought of taking up the programming excercise challenge and try to implement it using c.
+So I thought of taking up the programming exercise challenge and try to implement it using c.
 So without further ado, the challenge description goes like this:

 ====================